Dorsey & Whitney Trust CO LLC Has $349,000 Position in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA)

-Dorsey & Whitney Trust CO LLC increased its position in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA – Get Rating) by 30.0% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 6,520 shares of the exchange traded fund’s stock after buying an additional 1,506 shares during the period.
+Dorsey & Whitney Trust CO LLC grew its holdings in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA – Get Rating) by 30.0% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 6,520 shares of the exchange traded fund’s stock after buying an additional 1,506 shares during the quarter.
 Dorsey & Whitney Trust CO LLC’s holdings in Schwab Fundamental U.S. Small Company Index ETF were worth $349,000 at the end of the most recent reporting period.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Charles Schwab Investment Advisory Inc. grew its holdings in Schwab Fundamental U.S. Small Company Index ETF by 2.7% during the fourth quarter.
-Charles Schwab Investment Advisory Inc. now owns 62,356,187 shares of the exchange traded fund’s stock valued at $3,467,628,000 after purchasing an additional 1,611,543 shares during the last quarter.
-Shore Point Advisors LLC bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the fourth quarter valued at approximately $7,388,000.
-Johnson Bixby & Associates LLC bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the first quarter valued at approximately $6,860,000.
-Rainsberger Wealth Advisors Inc. bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the fourth quarter valued at approximately $6,400,000.
-Finally, Exencial Wealth Advisors LLC bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the fourth quarter valued at approximately $6,398,000.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in FNDA.
+Qube Research & Technologies Ltd bought a new position in Schwab Fundamental U.S. Small Company Index ETF during the first quarter worth about $29,000.
+Lansing Street Advisors bought a new position in shares of Schwab Fundamental U.S. Small Company Index ETF during the 1st quarter valued at about $30,000.
+UMB Bank N A MO bought a new position in shares of Schwab Fundamental U.S. Small Company Index ETF during the 4th quarter valued at about $94,000.
+Sargent Bickham Lagudis LLC lifted its holdings in shares of Schwab Fundamental U.S. Small Company Index ETF by 278.4% during the 1st quarter.
+Sargent Bickham Lagudis LLC now owns 2,115 shares of the exchange traded fund’s stock valued at $113,000 after purchasing an additional 1,556 shares in the last quarter.
+Finally, MCF Advisors LLC bought a new position in shares of Schwab Fundamental U.S. Small Company Index ETF during the 1st quarter valued at about $132,000.

 Read More